7 Intro to ggplot

 In addition to these three things, there are lots of helper layers we’ll learn about along the way, including:

-• themes (“theme”): this is where you tell R the font you’d like to use, the background color, and other things you want to “pretty up” the data viz.
+• themes (“theme”): Allow you to define things like font, background color, and other things to “pretty up” the data viz.

-• scales: transforming the data to make the plot more read-able
+• scales: Transforms data to make the plot more readable.

 This all may seem complicated now, but it’ll make sense once we start putting together these layers together, one at a time.
 After all, the best way to learn any R package is to do it.